 Applications include a stepper motor, relay drivers, hammer drivers, lamp drivers, display drivers (LED and gas discharge), line drivers, and logic buffers.
 The ULN2803 has a 2.7-k series base resistor for each Darlington pair for operation directly with TTL or 5-V CMOS devices.

 Purpose of ULN2803

-Most of the Chips operates with low level signals such as TTL, CMOS, PMOS, NMOS which operates at the range of (0-5)v and are incapable to drive high power inductive loads.
-However this chip takes low level input signals (TTL) and use that to switch/turn off the higher voltage loads that is connected to the output side.
+Most of the Chips operate with low-level signals such as TTL, CMOS, PMOS, NMOS which operate at the range of (0-5)v and are incapable to drive high power inductive loads.
+However, this chip takes low-level input signals (TTL) and uses that to switch/turn off the higher voltage loads that are connected to the output side.

 Internally frequency compensated.

 Very low supply current per operator essentially independent of the supply voltage.

 Low input bias current: 20 nA (temperature compensated).

 Low input offset voltage: 2 mV.

 Differential input voltage range equal to the power supply voltage.